KevinMeisenbacher/kevin-meisenbacher-capstone/Capstone Proposal.md

 ### APIs

-No current plans on using external APIs.
-I plan to make an even fancier API from the ground up, baby!
-I like to be extra and play on hard mode!
+- Start with a small and simple API to get everything working nicely
+- *(maybe later)* Incorporate a popular API to give people more options and top results and pick if they want what is or isn't popular

 ### Sitemap

-- Questionnaire
+- Questionnaire to filter down what people might like
-- Music List
+- Music List based on filtered and consolidated criteria

 ### Mockups